ianmcloughlin/typst-thesis/thesis.typ

   abstract: [
     This thesis explores a lot of different areas.
 It is very exciting.
 So wow!
   ],
-  acknowledgments: [
-    I would like to thank everyone for their support.
+  acknowledgments: "I would like to thank everyone for their support.", [
-  ],
-  [
     #include "chapters/01-introduction.typ"
     #include "chapters/02-lit-review.typ"